jiangsanity/cs4641-music-sentiment-analysis/index.md

   - "key",
   - "mode"

 The calculated entropy and information gain was used as the criteria to evaluate our splits for our estimators.
-Various amounts of estimators were attemped.
+Various amounts of estimators were attempted.
 In our findings, we noticed that increasing our count to more than 50 estimators would only marginally improve our metrics. (accuracy, precision, and recall) For example, increasing from 50 to 100 estimators resulted in only a 2% increase in accuracy.

 The following links are our random forest results with different estimators.
 The images are again too large to be shown here.